On the lack of compactness in the axisymmetric neo-Hookean model: Introduction

 The paper is organized as follows.
 In Section \ref{se:notation} we introduce our notations and some definitions.
-In particular, we define the surface energy \(\mathcal{E}(\vec u)\) for some appropriate \(\vec u\) and the notion of geometric and topological images of maps.
-Section \ref{sec:towards_upper_bound} is devoted to the description of the limit of Conti \(\&\) De Lellis' map and to the construction of the new optimal recovery sequence which allows to obtain Theorem \ref{th:upper_bound}.
-In Section \ref{sec:VI} we focus on maps in \(\overline{\Asr}\) with finite surface energy.
+In particular, we define the surface energy $\E$ and the geometric and topological images of maps.
+Section \ref{sec:towards_upper_bound} is devoted to the description of the limit of Conti--De Lellis map and to the construction of the new optimal recovery sequence which allows us to obtain Theorem \ref{th:upper_bound}.
+In Section \ref{sec:VI} we focus on maps in \(\overline{\Ar_s}\) with finite surface energy.
 For such maps we prove Theorem \ref{th:main2}.
 The last section of this paper is devoted to reformulating our candidate for the relaxed energy \(F\) in terms of Cartesian currents.
-We then comment on the striking similarity of our candidate energy with the relaxed energy of Bethuel-Brezis-Coron in the context of harmonic maps from \(\O \subset \R^3\) with values into \(\mathbb{S}^2\).
-We provide three appendices for the comfort of the reader.
-The first one contains technical lemmas used in the proof of Theorem \ref{th:upper_bound}.
-The second one describes several geometric quantities in different systems of coordinates and the third one contains a lemma in measure theory used in Section \ref{sec:VI}.
+We provide four appendices for the comfort of the reader.
+The first one contains technical lemmas used in the proof of Theorem \ref{th:upper_bound}, the second one describes several geometric quantities in different systems of coordinates, the third one contains a lemma in measure theory used in Section \ref{sec:VI}, and the fourth one computes the surface enery $\mathcal{E} (\vec u)$ of the Conti--De Lellis map.